Wild animals

 • Ethiopian wolf (Canis simensis)

 Additionally, there are also over 30 subspecies of wolves, each adapted to different geographical regions and environments, some of which will be discussed in more detail below.
+These adaptations allow wolves to thrive in environments as diverse as the icy Arctic and the arid Arabian deserts.

 However, it is worth noting that some scientists argue that the red wolf is a subspecies of the gray wolf, and that there is only one species of wolf.
 Others argue that the Ethiopian wolf is a distinct species, and that there are four species of wolves.
+This ongoing debate reflects the complexity of wolf taxonomy and the challenges in classifying such a diverse group of animals.

 Gray wolf (Canis lupus)